Brett-Tanner/Journal/Nov_22.md

 ## Thurs 24th
 ### Odin Project - Ruby on Rails - [Stimulus Exercises](https://www.theodinproject.com/lessons/ruby-on-rails-stimulus#exercises)
-- [] Toggle controller (make it reusable in the following ways)
+- [x] Toggle controller (make it reusable in the following ways)
-  - [] Make it like a dropdown menu
+  - [x] Make it like a dropdown menu
-  - [] Make it hide itself and show another element when clicked
+  - [x] Make it hide itself and show another element when clicked
-  - [] Clicking a checkbox highlights the element containing the checkbox
+  - [x] Clicking a checkbox highlights the element containing the checkbox
-- [] Controller for text inputs with a limited length that warns them when close/over
+- [x] Controller for text inputs with a limited length that warns them when close/over

+- [] Project
-- [] Project: In a new Rails app, create a car model that :has_many variants; make up some attributes.
-Then create a form to edit a car in which you can dynamically add more variants using :accepts_nested_attributes_for and a Stimulus controller (that adds the form fields you need for a new variant entry).
-Bonus points for destroying existing records when submitting.
+  - [] create a car model that :has_many variants; make up some attributes
+  - [] create a form to edit a car in which you can dynamically add more variants using :accepts_nested_attributes_for
+  - [] and a Stimulus controller (that adds the form fields you need for a new variant entry, presumably a button for when the current ones are full)
+  - [] Bonus points for destroying existing records when submitting.

+### What I learned
+- You can have an element be both action and target

+- Input listens when you type, change listens when you submit the change